tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 Nothing in this section should be taken as a requirement for how `bdqffdq:Assertions` or `Responses` are to be presented to consumers of `Data Quality Report`s.
 Implementations MAY present the results of Tests in any form appropriate for their consumers.

-See the [Structure of a Response](../../bdqtest/index.md#31-structure-of-response-normative) section of the [BDQ Tests and Assertions](../../bdqtest/index.md) for further normative guidance on representing Responses as RDF or in data structures.
+See the [Structure of a Response (non-normative)](../../bdqtest/index.md#31-structure-of-response-normative) section of the [BDQ Tests and Assertions](../../bdqtest/index.md) for further normative guidance on representing Responses as RDF or in data structures.

 ### 5.2 Framework Elements Not Included in BDQ Test Descriptions (normative)

 Implementers SHOULD create an instance of `bdqffdq:Mechanism` to uniquely identify their suite of Test `Implementations`.

-Implementations producing `Data Quality Report`s SHOULD create instances of `bdqffdq:Assertions` grouped in `bdqffdq:DataQualityReports` that also specify the `bdqffdq:DataResource` that the `bdqffdq:DataQualityReport` concerns.
+Implementations producing `Data Quality Reports` SHOULD create instances of `bdqffdq:Assertions` grouped in `bdqffdq:DataQualityReports` that also specify the `bdqffdq:DataResource` that the `bdqffdq:DataQualityReport` concerns.

-Implementers MUST provide `bdq:Response` data in `Data Quality Report`s consisting of `bdq:Response.status`, `bdq:Response.result`, and `bdq:Response.comment`.
+Implementers MUST provide `bdq:Response` data in `Data Quality Reports` consisting of `bdq:Response.status`, `bdq:Response.result`, and `bdq:Response.comment`.

 Implementations MAY perform data Quality Control, data Quality Assurance, or both.

-## 6 Guidelines for Implementers
+## 6 Guidelines for Implementers (normative)

 ### 6.1 Parameters and Changing the Behavior of a Test (normative)